Overview

 Most of the clients for whom we provide direct investment management and advisory services are managed on a discretionary

 basis.
-However, clients may place limitations on FLP’s authority such as requiring the holding of a particular security or limiting
+However, clients may place limitations on FLP’s authority such as requiring the holding of a particular security, restricting the

 Item 17 Voting Client Securities